prebid/openrtb/README.md

 ```

 This repo follows [semver](http://semver.org/) - see [releases](https://github.com/mxmCherry/openrtb/releases).
-Master always contains latest code, so better use some package manager to vendor specific version.
+The `main` branch always contains latest code, so better use some package manager to vendor specific version.

 # Guidelines